 Seek Unexpected Silhouettes

 Though clean lines are this style’s defining characteristic, there’s no reason those linear pieces can’t be eclectic in their own right.
-Take cues from your graphic prints and seek designs in unusual and unexpected forms – think the hexagonal shape of our Shida Side Table, the curved silhouette of our Beta Table Lamp or the Huxley Mirror, with its cubed take on the bobbin trend.
+Take cues from your graphic prints and seek designs in unusual and unexpected forms – think the hexagonal shape of our Shida Side Table, the curved silhouette of our Beta Table Lamp or the Wikkel Mirror with its wiggling golden frame.
 Though simple in colour, their sculptural forms draw the eye and add instant interest to a space.
 Paired with a vibrant palette, contrasting prints and monochrome accents, they’ll give this bold design style a final – and daring – flourish.

 Get the Look: Considered Elegance